rapid7/metasploit-framework/dev/Setting-Up-a-Metasploit-Development-Environment.md

 # Set up PostgreSQL

 Kali linux already ships with Postgresql, so we can use that out of the gate.
 Everything should just work on Ubuntu and other Debian-based distros, assuming they have an equivalent `postgresql` package.
-The TLDR ensures that the database is starts up on system start, as well.
+The TLDR ensures that the database starts up on system start as well.

 ## Start the database